shasankp000/PySQL/README.md

  >Linux side has more features with decision based distro installation for both mariadb and mysql

+ >Added install support for Android(Termux).
+This feature is still experimental.

 # Commands
  >start : This will create the connection using the mysql/mariadb connector(depends on choice) and ask for the username, password, host etc. The connection is